Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Methodology and Data Collection

 \subsection{Louvain Community Detection}

 Community detection aims to partition nodes of a graph into separate groups (called \textit{communities}) by maximizing the similarity between nodes within a community while maximizing the distinction between different communities.
 In other words, this detection results in communities where nodes belonging to a community are most similar to each other while nodes from different communities exhibit different characteristics.
+In the context of financial markets, where nodes represent financial assets, a community in this case comprises assets that have most similar price movements over a certain period of time.
+On the other hand, assets from different communities exhibit less similar price movement patterns.
 For this technique, Louvain community detection algorithm is well-known for its applications in large networks~\cite{blo08}.
-Additionally, this approach is rather straightforward and is also adopted widely in various research topics~\cite{dib24,mai22,yuh24}.
+Additionally, this approach is rather straightforward and is also adopted widely in various research topics~\cite{dib24,mai22,mai23,yuh24}.
 Since our graph has more than 200 nodes, this method is unquestionably well-suited for this case.

 The Louvain algorithm is based on modularity optimization and its fundamental principle is searching for a community partition such that it maximizes the density of edges inside communities in comparison with edges between different communities.
 This optimization is executed through maximizing a measure called \textit{modularity}: